 You’ve seen it on the spec sheets for cameras you considered purchasing, you’ve read about it on one photography blog after another, and you’ve heard your photographer friends talk about it — shooting raw.
 But do you know what it is?
-What implications it has for your images and whether you should be doing it?
+What implications it has for your images, why it is important and whether you should be doing it?

 Now that you have at least an abstract understanding of what raw format is, let’s take a look at why you should consider shooting raw.